torkvato/CombatStats-MM67-mod/README.md

 ## Default keybinds

 **Combat history**\
 [H], as it was in MM9.
-This overlaps Wendell Tweed history notes, so if you can access them through book or rebind the key in the Menu
+This overlaps Wendell Tweed history notes, so if you really need his works, you can access them through book or rebind the key in the Menu
 **Damage statistics**\
 [Right-click] in the Player Stats screen: clicking on DPS stat will lead to segment data, clicking on Vitality will lead to map data\
 [ALT]+[Right-click] lead to Full stat since the beginning of the game\